 mf=mf Match finder has a major effect on encoder speed, memory usage, and compression ratio.
-Usually Hash Chain match finders are faster than Binary
+Usually Hash Chain match finders are faster than Binary hc3 Hash Chain with 2- and 3-byte hashing Minimum value for nice: 3

 Tree match finders.
 The default depends on the preset: 0 uses hc3, 1-3 use hc4, and the rest use bt4.